 - Double-click the file (downloaded previously) to extract the setup files from the archive and start the install.

-- Chose the products you want to install the extension to (Visual Studio 2017 or 2015, for example).
+- Chose the products you want to install the extension to (Visual Studio 2017, for example).
 You will only see supported versions of Visual Studio as options.
 Click Install to accept the license terms.

 The install will start for all products you selected.